Pruritus of the Scalp

 How is pruritus of the scalp diagnosed?

-What are symptoms of pruritus of the scalp?
+What are treatment options for pruritus of the scalp?

-Can home remedies help pruritus of the scalp?
+Can home remedies help alleviate pruritus of the scalp?

-Yes, coconut oil, tea tree oil, and apple cider vinegar.
+Yes, coconut oil, tea tree oil, and apple cider vinegar may provide relief for some individuals.

-When to see a doctor for pruritus of the scalp?
+When should I see a doctor for pruritus of the scalp?

 If you have any feedback, please get in touch.